EMPLOYEE ASSISTANCE PROGRAM

 So, it’s clear that workplace worries among employees can affect company productivity and profits.

 And with employee well-being linked to productivity, together with Covid-19 pandemic concerns impacting almost every aspect of our lives, businesses are vulnerable to effects of worry and distress among employees.

 This means that timely and appropriate counselling to help maintain the emotional well-being of employees is essential to sustaining business efficiency.

-The Employee Assistance Programme (EAP) is a proven cost-effective and productive process to help employees confronting personal issues that may be affecting their work performances.
+The Employee Assistance Program (EAP) is a proven cost-effective and productive process to help employees confronting personal issues that may be affecting their work performances.

-Linda tailors her EAP counselling services specifically for Medium to Large businesses of more than 20 employees and has extensive experience in providing EAP services to many local organisations.
+Linda tailors her EAP counselling services specifically for Small to Medium businesses of more than 20 employees, and has extensive experience in providing EAP services to many local organisations.

 WHAT IS EAP?

 EAP is a voluntary, confidential counselling program that offers short-term counselling to help employees overcome their challenges by guiding development of tools and strategies to reach a better level of emotional well-being.

 It's short-term, solution-focussed counselling that is structured around development of skills and strategies to support self-management of challenging life events.

 Under the scheme, employers fund an agreed number of confidential counselling sessions for staff (usually 3-6 sessions) that are held off-site.
 If an employee requires more specialised or on-going support, Linda can make an appropriate referral, at the employee’s expense.